LarryAmisola/single-spa-angular-micro-app/README.md

 # A Standalone Single-SPA Angular Application

-This project is a micro-application that can be import in a Single-SPA application or serve/build as a standalone application.
+This project is a micro-application that can be import in a Single-SPA (root-config) application or serve/build as a standalone application.

 ## Development server